wismh/vampireOS/README.md

 # Vampire OS

-MBR loads stage 2, which loads a freestanding C kernel, enters long mode, and jumps to `kmain`.
-The kernel installs a 64-bit IDT, remaps the PIC so IRQs start at vector 32, runs the PIT tick counter, and echoes PS/2 keyboard input on VGA.
+MBR loads stage 2, which loads a freestanding C kernel, asks BIOS for the E820 memory map, enters long mode, and jumps to `kmain`.
+The kernel prints that map, installs a 64-bit IDT, remaps the PIC so IRQs start at vector 32, runs the PIT tick counter, and echoes PS/2 keyboard input on VGA.

 ## Dependencies